-The Facebook Pixel is an essential tool for any business running paid traffic campaigns on Facebook and Instagram.
-By placing this small piece of code on your website, you can track user actions, optimize ad performance, and retarget visitors with precision.
-This guide explains how to set up the Facebook Pixel, track valuable insights, and leverage its data to enhance your paid traffic strategy.
+The Meta Pixel serves as a vital tool for any business running paid traffic campaigns on Facebook and Instagram.
+By placing this small piece of code within your site, you can track user actions, optimize ad performance, and retarget visitors with precision.
+This guide explains how to configure the Pixel by Facebook, track valuable insights, and leverage its data to enhance your paid traffic strategy.

 1. Track Conversions

-The Facebook Pixel helps you measure conversions from your ads, tracking how users move through your website after clicking an ad.
+The Meta Pixel helps you measure conversions from your ads, tracking how users move through your website after clicking an advertisement.
 This data reveals which ads drive the most conversions, helping you focus on high-performing campaigns.

 2. Retarget Website Visitors

-With the Pixel, you can retarget users who visited your site but didn’t convert.
+With the Pixel, you can direct users who visited your site yet failed to convert.
 Retargeting ads remind them of their interest, encouraging them to return and complete the desired action.

 3. Build Lookalike Audiences